Harindulk/3d-engine/README.md

 Aurora3D is a **from-scratch 3D game engine experiment** built with **C++20**, **Vulkan**, and **GLFW**.
 Right now it opens a window, initializes Vulkan, and selects a GPU.
-The next steps are building a swapchain and rendering the first triangle.

 ---